fsprojects/FSharp.Formatting/docs/commandline.md

   * `--xmlComments` -  Generate docs assuming XML comments not markdown comments in source code
   * `--eval` - Use the default FsiEvaluator to actually evaluate code in documentation, defaults to `false`.
   * `--generateNotebooks` -  Include conversion from scripts to `ipynb`
-  * `--parameters` -  A whitespace separated list of string pairs as text replacement patterns for the format template file.
+  * `--parameters` -  A whitespace separated list of string pairs as extra text replacement patterns for the format template file.
   * `--noLineNumbers` -  Line number option, defaults to `true`.
   * `--help` -  Display the specific help message for `convert`.